jnamburi/axway-open-docs/content/en/docs/catalog/manage_subscriptions.md

 linkTitle: Manage subscriptions
 weight: 10
 date: 2019-12-16T00:00:00.000Z
-description: Manage AMPLIFY Catalog subscriptions.
+description: This section describes how to manage your AMPLIFY Catalog subscriptions
 ---

-## Subscriptions

-This section describes how to manage AMPLIFY Catalog subscriptions.

 ### Before you start

 * You will need to create an app in AMPLIFY Central and secure it with an API Key.
 See [Get started with AMPLIFY Central](/docs/central/quickstart).

-### View the subscriptions of an endpoint
+### View the subscriptions of an asset

-To view the subscriptions of an endpoint click the **Subscriptions** tab on the endpoint detail page.

-The result shows a table with the current subscriptions to the endpoint.
+To view the subscriptions of a catalog asset, click the **Subscriptions** tab on the asset detail page.
+The result shows a table with the current subscriptions to the catalog asset.

+You can also view all your subscriptions by going to 'Review Subscriptions' section in the left navigation menu.

+### Approve a subscription

+TBD

-### Unsubscribe from an endpoint
+### Unsubscribe from an asset

-To unsubscribe from an endpoint:
+To unsubscribe from an asset:

 * Click the **Subscriptions** tab on the endpoint detail page.
 * Click the **Gear** icon next to the subscription you want to unsubscribe to.
 * Click **Unsubscribe**.

+You can also unsubscribe from the 'Reivew Subscriptions' section as shown below.

-### Delete the subscription of an endpoint
+### Delete the subscription of an asset

 You can only delete subscriptions which are in `Unsubscribed` status.

-To delete the subscription of an endpoint:
+To delete the subscription of an asset:

 * Click the **Subscriptions** tab on the endpoint detail page.
 * Click the **Gear** icon next to the subscription you want to delete.
 * Click **Delete**.

+You can also unsubscribe from the 'Reivew Subscriptions' section as shown below.